gnunoe/design-patterns/README.md

     * Abstract Factory: provides an interface for creating families of related/dependent objects without specifying their concrete classes.
 Relies on object composition.

+* Singleton: ensures a class has only one instance, and provides a global point of accesing it.

 ## Object Oriented Principles

 * Encapsulate what varies